26 Aerodynamics of Bluff Bodies

 Drag Coefficients

 For bluff bodies, the interest is usually in the drag on that body, mainly because experiments have found that drag is the dominant force.
-This observation, however, does not imply that bluff bodies cannot produce lift.
+This observation, however, does not imply that bluff bodies cannot produce lift because many do.
 Nevertheless, examining just the drag characteristics of such bodies is convenient in the first instance.
-Furthermore, bluff bodies may also produce pitching moments, which sometimes need to be known for certain types of engineering work.
+Furthermore, bluff bodies may also produce pitching moments, which sometimes need to be known for certain types of engineering work, e.g., to determine torsional loads.

 Recall that the two-dimensional drag coefficient is

-where D' is the drag per unit span, and l is a characteristic length, e.g., for a circular cylinder, l = d, where d is the diameter.
+where D' is the drag per unit span, and l is a characteristic length, e.g., for a circular cylinder, l = d, where d is its diameter.

 In most cases, the drag coefficients for two-dimensional bluff bodies are presented in terms of per length, b, so the drag coefficient is defined as

-where A_{\rm ref} is a reference area and this is usually the projected frontal area.
+where A_{\rm ref} is defined as the reference area, usually the projected frontal area.
 Using a sphere of diameter d as an example, its projected area is A_{\rm ref} = \pi d^2/4.
+Likewise, a cube with side length l will have a reference area of A_{\rm ref} = l^2

 The advantage of using equivalent drag areas is that there is no ambiguity in defining a reference area.
 This approach is often used when estimating the drag of complex shapes made up of many simpler shapes, e.g., the drag of an entire airplane.
 In such a case, the equivalent drag area of the complex shape is obtained by a drag synthesis of the equivalent drag areas of N simple shapes, i.e.,